livingdocsIO/documentation/page-management/component_card_definition.md

 ## Your own component cards

 Component cards are in essence nothing else than standalone components.
-The definition is done in a livingdocs design project (see [here](../design/create_designs.md) for more details).
-You will define four properties:
+The definition of a card is in a livingdocs design project (see [here](../design/create_designs.md) for more details).
+You will define four properties for a card:
 - the Livingdocs component (this is just a regular component)
 - an HTML wrapper that is wrapped around *each* component card
 - a (unique) name to identify the component card